-Kids Beating Cancer’s objective is to be the resource so that no child diagnosed with cancer, leukemia or related life threatening diseases will ever be denied treatment regardless of ability to pay.
-Kids Beating Cancer’s goal is to guarantee access to transplantation by eliminating the financial barriers so that every child can receive this life-saving treatment when they need it.
+Kids Beating Cancer’s vision is to be the resource so that children diagnosed with cancer, leukemia or related life threatening diseases will receive the best treatment regardless of their family’s financial situation, while providing support for families as they face the challenging journey towards a cure.
+Kids Beating Cancer’s goal is to guarantee access to transplantation by eliminating the financial barriers, so every child can receive this life-saving treatment without delay.

-3. With expertise supported by its dedicated Medical Advisory Board, Kids Beating Cancer will continue to be a trusted resource to children and families, educating and helping them deal with questions and concerns as they proceed through the step-by-step process of transplantation.
+Kids Beating Cancer is a trusted resource for children and families during treatment and beyond, educating and assisting them as they proceed through the step-by-step process of marrow and stem cell transplantation.

 “Always Giving… Never Giving Up” article in Central Florida Doctor Magazine, July 2007 issue